 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-Train tickets from Paris to Milan can start from as little as €29 when you book in advance and are usually more expensive when purchased on the day.
-Prices can also vary depending the time of day, route and class you book.
+Train ticket prices from Paris to Milan can start from as little as €29 when you book in advance.
+The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.

 Trains travelling from Paris to Milan cover a distance of around 397 miles (639 km) during the journey.